dirko/dirko.github.io/_posts/2015-06-11-Spelling-correction-with-pyhacrf-Part-2.md

 ![Hacrf parameter sweep](/images/2015-06-11-Spelling-correction-with-pyhacrf-Part-2/hacrf_sweep.png "Hacrf parameter sweep")

 If we add the character transition features, we can see that the model overfits if the regularisation is too low.
-1 looks like a good value.
+Initially I thought that 1 looks like a good value, but the transition images below was noisy and a value of 10 made them prettier and more interpretable.
+In any case the choice of regularisation doesn't have a huge effect.

 ![Hacrf parameter sweep](/images/2015-06-11-Spelling-correction-with-pyhacrf-Part-2/hacrf_t_sweep.png "Hacrf parameter sweep")

 The model with character transitions has a 2.4% error on the final test data while the simpler model achieves 2.2% error.
-Looks like the character transitions doesn't add much in this case.
+Looks like the character transitions don't add much in this case.

 ## What are the learned weights?